Books to Read While the Algae Grow in Your Fur, November 2015

 in in dialogue

-Starship Troopers, having begun (in the first book) with a
+Starship Troopers, having begun (in the first book) with a set-up

-taste, and that I generally prefer my mind candy to be less inward-looking.
+that I generally prefer my mind candy to be less inward-looking.

 - Sarah Vowell, Lafayette in the Somewhat United States